 Many items can be sourced from your local Home Depot, Canadian Tire, Home Hardware, or Lowe’s.
 For more specialized items such as pavers and edge restraints, I recommend Slegg’s.
 If you’ve never been to Slegg’s, you go to the till, tell them what you want, ask them where in the yard it is, drive to it, and you can ask them to help you load.
 They also do delivery.

 Rentals for light and heavy machinery can be found at Westerra, located in Langford.
 They are the most reasonable in terms of pricing.

 For an experienced landscaper, they can do everything from start to finish for a 100 sq ft area in 10-20 hours, faster with heavy machinery.
 It would be safe to double to triple that for the average homeowner as the biggest unnecessary time sinks are fixing mistakes and sourcing equipment.
 For example, someone unfamiliar with what different locations sell can spend half a day to an entire day getting all the materials, while someone who is familiar with this information can plan an efficient trip that takes 2 hours.

 The barrier to entry for this kind of work is not high.
 Anyone can do it.
 However, often the difference between doing something and doing something well (not to mention efficiently) is experience.
 Experience teaches lessons that are difficult to put into a guide or a course.
-If you would like to have it done quickly, efficiently, and professionally, I would suggest contacting a landscaper.
+If you would like to have it done quickly, efficiently, and professionally, I would suggest contacting a landscaper near you.
 However, if you have the time and desire to take on the task yourself, I hope this guide will be of help to you.